Configuration Options

 Note that:

-• The comment will be ignored by TypeDoc, but will provide auto-complete and key validation when editing the file in VSCode and other editors which support TypeScript JSDoc annotations.
+• The "@type" comment will be ignored by TypeDoc, but will provide auto-complete and key validation when editing the file in VSCode and other editors which support TypeScript JSDoc annotations.

 Other Info